octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ---
 id: private-indexer
 disable_pagination: true
-title: Private indexer for private and public networks
+title: Private indexer
 ---

-The tools that have been presented in this module are public: everyone can use it.
+The tools presented in this module so far are fully public, meaning that everyone can use them.
 However, they are meant for public networks, and the user is dependent on the infrastructure and configuration of these services.

-As seen in the **Dapp module**, these tools are extremely useful to get all the pieces of information of what is going on in the network.
-Private networks are used in many use cases.
-Therefore, it must be possible to use such tools on private networks, otherwise the users would be blind.
+Some organizations are more interrested in deploying their own private Tezos network, either for private testing before going public, or for entirely private use.
+Refer to the [Private blockchain module](/private) for more info.
+Therefore, it must be possible to use an indexer on private networks.

-Hopefully, all those tools are open-source and can be used on a private server.
-The user can configure the indexer as he likes, and can set it to watch any private network.
+Fortunately, all public developments on Tezos are open-source and can easily be adapted for a private network, e.g. an indexer can be deployed and configured to watch a private network.

-In this chapter, _tzindex_  and _tzstats_ will be used as a private indexer, for both private and public networks.
+In this chapter, we will see how the source code of _TzIndex_ and _TzStats_ can be used to make a private indexer, either for use on a private network or a public network.

 This chapter is divided into three parts:
 - how to quickly set up a private network.